GEMINI-Medicine/Rgemini/README.md

 ## Installation

 `Rgemini` is currently not yet available on CRAN.
-Please follow the installation instructions below, depending on the environment you work in (HPC4Health, NORA, other).
+Please follow the installation instructions below, depending on the environment you work in (HPC4Health or other).

 ### HPC4Health